graphql/graphql.github.io/src/content/faq/Foundation.md

 Ways the Foundation distributes the money raised through memberships include:

 * Providing grants and sponsorship to core community developers who are working in neutral roles.
-* Funding core community IT infrastructure
+* Funding core community IT infrastructure.
-* Funding coordination, financial, and legal support program for the Foundation and the GraphQL project ecosystem
+* Funding coordination, financial, and legal support programs for the Foundation and the GraphQL project ecosystem.
-* Other community and developer support programs
+* Other community and developer support programs.

 The GraphQL Foundation budget is realigned as the needs of the community change.